caplin/project-templates/pricing-template-dotnet/README.md

 You will need to link your DSDK dll to use the IDE to build/run your adapter without gradle, to do this follow the steps below:

-1. Download the latest DotNetDSDK from the Caplin Website: https://caplin.com/developer/downloads
+1. Download the latest Download the latest .NET DataSource API from the Caplin Website: https://www.caplin.com/developer/downloads

 1. Create a directory in your **Project** folder for the DSDK E.G. Project/Lib/